Case Study 2: CareBridge Health System - Q&A Preparation

 Q12: Why not use Epic MyChart for the patient portal?

-MyChart is excellent for clinical interactions but CareBridge needs a unified portal spanning clinical AND non-clinical: scheduling, bill pay, insurance verification, care plan tracking, referral status, RPM enrollment, consent management, and education.
+MyChart works well for clinical interactions, but CareBridge needs a unified portal spanning clinical and non-clinical functions: scheduling, bill pay, insurance verification, care plan tracking, referral status, RPM enrollment, consent management, and education.
 Building all of that in MyChart requires extensive Epic customization.
-Experience Cloud pulls clinical data from Epic via MuleSoft while providing native access to Health Cloud data and self-service capabilities.
+Experience Cloud with Customer Community (login-based) licenses surfaces clinical data via the Salesforce Connect virtual FHIR adapter (on-demand from Epic) and provides native access to Health Cloud data and self-service capabilities.
+The login-based licensing model keeps 400K portal users within the $12M budget at $2/login/month; member-based tiers (Customer Community Plus at $6/login or $15/member) are not cost-effective at this scale with ~18K DAU.

 Q13: How do you handle offline for home health nurses?

-Three pieces.
-First, Kronos sync at 5 AM writes daily patient assignments; Apex trigger creates share records per nurse-patient.
-Second, offline briefcase pre-loads assigned patients’ records (demographics, care plan, visit history) on morning WiFi sync.
+Three pieces, and the sharing mechanism matches the solution consistently.
+First, Kronos sync at 5 AM triggers an Apex queueable that deletes the prior day’s home-health AccountShare rows and inserts new per-patient share rows for the day’s assignments (one AccountShare per nurse-patient pair, Apex-managed RowCause).
+This is assignment-level sharing, not zone-level — the nurse sees only her specific assigned patients, which satisfies Req 26 “assigned patients only.”
+Second, the Salesforce Mobile offline briefcase pre-loads assigned patients’ records (demographics, care plan, visit history) on morning WiFi sync against the freshly rebuilt share rows.
 Third, nurses document in offline mode; data syncs on connectivity return.
 Conflict resolution: last-write-wins for most fields; clinical documentation uses create-only (never overwritten, only appended).

 Q14: How do you handle the union 90-day notice for home health mobile?